Can You Vape in Indiana? The Short Answer

 - Vitamin E acetate banned - Selling e-liquids containing vitamin E acetate is a Class B infraction

-Indiana is more permissive than neighboring Illinois and Ohio when it comes to indoor vaping rules, but its 30% vapor tax is among the steepest in the Midwest.
+Indiana is more permissive than neighboring Illinois and Ohio when it comes to indoor vaping rules, but its 30% vapor tax is among the highest in the Midwest.
 For a full comparison, see our states banning vapes guide.

 Indiana's Vaping Laws: How the Rules Work